smart-models/Hypothetical-QA/README.md

 ### The Processing Pipeline

-The QA Generator implements a sophisticated multi-stage pipeline that combines advanced prompt engineering with LLM-powered content generation:
+The Hypothetical Questions Answer implements a sophisticated multi-stage pipeline that combines advanced prompt engineering with LLM-powered content generation:

 1. **Input Processing**: The API accepts JSON documents containing text chunks through the `/process-chunks/` endpoint
 2. **Content Analysis**: Each text chunk is analyzed for content type, complexity, and RAG enhancement potential